-- 27. Paragraph as agreed by the Open-ended Working Group on 3 November] The Policy Document establishes the following set of World Heritage Climate Action Goals towards 2030, to guide how World Heritage processes can effectively contribute to the transformative change needed for climate action, through enhanced and improved collaboration, and effective and synergistic implementation of local, national and agreed climate-related policy instruments based on/deriving from respective policies.
-These World Heritage Climate Action Goals should be viewed in light of different national circumstances and of the available technical and financial capacities of each State Party.
-In this regard, attention must be drawn to the need for mobilization of support for the achievement of these goals in developing countries. - Goal 1 (Climate risk assessment): By 2030, States Parties should develop and share tools and build capacity needed to assess climate risks and identify potential reversible or irreversible damage to attributes carrying the Outstanding Universal Value associated with current and projected impacts of climate hazards, and to report the resulting climate risks assessments through World Heritage processes such as Periodic Reporting and state of conservation reports (see Section D.1 below); - [Paragraph as agreed by the Open-ended Working Group on 3 November] Goal 2 (Climate Adaptation): By 2030, States Parties should establish and develop at the international, national and local levels, and implement at the site level, as appropriate, robust climate adaptation frameworks for their cultural, natural and mixed heritage, to be integrated in their national adaptation plans, as appropriate, that can demonstrate measurable progress on monitoring of climate hazards, assessing and reducing climate risks and vulnerabilities, and in doing so enhancing adaptive capacity and building climate resilience for all World Heritage properties (see Section D.2 below); - [Paragraph as agreed by the Open-ended Working Group on 3 November] Goal 3 (Climate Mitigation): By 2030, States Parties should, in line with their nationally determined contributions [USA] consistent with their commitments under the Paris Agreement adopted under the UNFCCC, develop at the international, national and local levels, and implement at the site level as appropriate, [USA] measures climate mitigation frameworks that strengthen the capacity for mitigation action at their cultural, natural and mixed properties and encourage the reduction of net greenhouse gas emissions associated with World Heritage properties, including, where appropriate, actions to safeguard natural ecosystems that are carbon sinks (see Section D.3 below); - Goal 4 (Knowledge sharing, capacity building and awareness): By 2030, States Parties should have developed and implemented activities aimed at improving education, awareness raising, and human and institutional capacity in relation to the risks and responses related to climate change impacts on World Heritage properties, including programmes of knowledge-sharing and those designed to promote these properties as exemplars of climate action (see Section D.4 below).
+27. The Policy Document establishes the following set of World Heritage Climate Action Goals towards 2030, to guide how World Heritage processes can effectively contribute to the transformative change needed to halt and reverse the negative trends associated with climate change causes and effects, through enhanced and improved collaboration, and effective and synergistic implementation of local, national and international climate policy instruments.
+[Brazil] While the goals are targeted primarily at States Parties to the Convention, they require the contribution and support of the World Heritage Committee, Advisory Bodies, site managers and civil society.
+These goals should be viewed in light of national circumstances and of the available technical and financial capacities of each State Party.
+In this regard, attention must be drawn to the urgent need for the mobilization of the means of implementation for the achievement of these goals in developing countries, taking into account the common but differentiated responsibilities broadly recognized.

+27. Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)

+- Goal 1 (Climate risk assessment): By 2030, States Parties should develop and share tools and build capacity needed to assess climate risks and identify potential reversible or irreversible damage to attributes carrying the Outstanding Universal Value associated with current and projected impacts of climate hazards, and to report the resulting climate risks assessments through World Heritage processes such as Periodic Reporting and state of conservation reports (see Section D.1 below); - B Goal 2 (Climate Adaptation): By 2030, States Parties should establish and develop at the international, national and/or other levels, and implement at the site level, as appropriate, robust climate adaptation frameworks for their cultural and natural heritage that can demonstrate measurable progress on monitoring of climate hazards, assessing and reducing climate risks and vulnerabilities, and in doing so enhancing adaptive capacity and building climate resilience for all World Heritage properties (see Section D.2 below);

+Goal 2.
+Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)

+• Goal 3 (Climate Mitigation): By 2030, States Parties, in [Japan] accordance line with nationally determined contributions, [Japan] and in line with principles established under the UNFCCC and the Paris Agreement, should develop and implement at international, national and/or other appropriate levels, comprehensive climate mitigation frameworks that strengthen the capacity for mitigation action of their cultural, natural and mixed properties and encourage the reduction of net greenhouse gas emissions associated with World Heritage properties, including, where appropriate, actions to safeguard natural ecosystems that are carbon sinks (see Section D.3 below);

+Goal 3.
+Only the text highlighted in grey was discussed during the Panel of experts (see Report of the Panel)

+Goal 4 (Knowledge sharing, capacity building and awareness): By 2030, States Parties should have developed and implemented activities aimed at improving education, awareness raising, and human and institutional capacity in relation to the risks and responses related to climate change impacts on World Heritage properties, including programmes of knowledge-sharing and those designed to promote these properties as exemplars of climate action (see Section D.4 below).